 Learn something new every day

-In human anatomy, each vertebra is comprised of two bone arches, called the anterior and posterior arches.
+For humans and the majority of all spined animals, each vertebra is comprised of two bone arches, called the anterior and posterior arches.
 These form an opening that the body’s primary nerve cord passes through.
 Pedicles are found on either side of the posterior arch, with the shapes directed slightly upward and to the back.

 Perhaps the spine’s most important function is to protect the spinal cord.
 It is essentially the main neural pathway that transmits information throughout the body.
 The anterior and posterior arches form an open area in the center of the vertebra called the foramen.
 It is through these foramina that the spinal cord passes, with nerve roots exiting to the body between the pedicles.